General Motors FM-1 Wildcat - A Decisive Asset for the Escort Carriers

 General Motors FM-1 Wildcat

 Hello, I’d like to introduce and suggest the General Motors FM-1 Wildcat for the US aviation tech tree in War Thunder.
-To my understanding, this particular new Wildcat variant is identical to the F4F-4 Wildcat, practically nothing new.
-However, because the FM-1 is the first General Motors-produced variant with four HMGs instead of six HMGs, I believe this aircraft is worthy as a candidate to become an event, premium, or squadron aircraft in the game.
+To my understanding, this particular Wildcat variant is nearly identical to the F4F-4 Wildcat, with only one key difference.
+However, because the FM-1 was the first Wildcat produced by General Motors and came equipped with four .50-cal machine guns instead of six, I believe this aircraft deserves a place in the game, ideally as an event, premium, or squadron aircraft.

 Key Characteristics